kadojs/kado/doc/guides/MakeSimpleWebsite.md

 Now, it is time to add some CSS to make things a little more eye pleasing.
-To do this create a file within the `public` folder that you should have created and call this new file `style.css`.
-Within the new `style.css` file place the following code:
+To do this create a file within the `public` folder that you should have created and calling this new file `style.css`.
+In the new `style.css` file place the following code:

 ```css